Beet kvass is a traditional fermented drink full of many probiotic health benefits, much like kombucha.

 During the fermentation process, the sugar is eaten up by the good bacteria (probiotics) turning it into a low sugar food while leaving the healthy stuff, antioxidants, fiber, vitamins, and minerals still intact.

-Beet Kvass is full of beneficial enzymes, probiotic bacteria, and higher levels of vitamins.
-Making it a superfood.
+Beet kvass is full of beneficial enzymes, probiotic bacteria, and higher levels of vitamins.

 There are many studies on how probiotics help balance the bacteria in your gut and contribute to a healthier mental, emotional, and physical state.